Fast construction of irreducible polynomials over finite fields: Basic constructions

 \subsection{Radicial extensions}

-In this section $\ell$ is a prime dividing $q-1$.
+In this section, $\ell$ is a prime dividing $q-1$.
 Let $d=\ell^\delta$ for some positive integer $\delta$.
 In the special case $\ell=2$ we further ask that $\ell^2=4$ divide $q-1$.
 We want to construct a degree $d$ irreducible polynomial in $\bK[x]$.
 This is a very classical case.

 We write $q-1=\ell^e\ell'$ where $\ell'$ is prime to $\ell$.
 We first look for a generator $a$ of the $\ell$-Sylow subgroup of $\Fqs$.
 To find such a generator, we pick a random element in $\Fqs$ and raise it to the power $\ell'$.
 Call $a$ the result.
 Check that $a^{\ell^{e-1}}\not =1$.
 If this is not the case, start again.
 The probability of success is $1-1/\ell$.
 The average complexity of finding such an $a$ is $O(\log q)$ operations in $\Fq$.
 The polynomial $f(x)=x^{d}-a$ is irreducible in $\Fq[x]$.
-This is well know but we try to prove it in a way that will be easily adapted to a more general context later.
+This is well known but we try to prove it in a way that will be easily adapted to a more general context later.

-The $\ell^{\delta+e}$-torsion $\Gm[\ell^{\delta+e}]$ of the multiplicative group $\Gm$ is isomorphic to $(\ZZ/\ell^{\delta+e}\ZZ,+)$ and the Frobenius endomorphism $\varphi_q : \Gm\rightarrow \Gm$ acts on it as multiplication by $q$.
+The $\ell^{\delta+e}$-torsion $\Gm[\ell^{\delta+e}]$ of the multiplicative group $\Gm / \Fq$ is isomorphic to $(\ZZ/\ell^{\delta+e}\ZZ,+)$ and the Frobenius endomorphism $\varphi_{\Gm} : \Gm\rightarrow \Gm$ acts on it as multiplication by $q$.
 The order of $q=1+\ell'\ell^{e}$ in $(\ZZ/\ell^{e+\delta}\ZZ)^*$ is $\ell^\delta=d$.
 So the Frobenius $\Phi_q$ acts transitively on the roots of $f(x)$.